magomimmo/modern-cljs/doc/second-edition/tutorial-16.md

 Note how we used the [DSL][3] to define the same `-t` option as for the `add-source-paths` task.
 The only difference for the `tdd` task is the description "test paths".
-Moreover, we used the `let` and the `or` forms to give it a default value, before finally passing the argument to the internal `add-source-paths` function.
+Moreover, we used the `let` and `or` forms to give it a default value, before finally passing the argument to the internal `add-source-paths` function.
 This is the idiomatic way to use task options.